nicusX/etcd-terraform-ansible-aws-sample/README.md

 This sample project has simplifications, compared to a real-world infrastructure.

-- Bastion and internal nodes use the same key-pair
+- Bastion and internal nodes use the same key-pair.
 - Simplified Ansible lifecycle: playbooks support changes in a simplistic way, including possibly unnecessary restarts.
-- *etcd* exposed as HTTP (not HTTPS)
+- *etcd* exposed as HTTP, not HTTPS.
+No certificate handling.

 ## Replacing an *etcd* node